-There’s no two ways about it: Wanaka, New Zealand is achingly beautiful during the winter months, when snow-capped mountains reflect off the glistening lake.
+There’s no two ways about it: Wanaka, NZ is achingly beautiful during the winter months, when snow-capped mountains reflect off the glistening lake.
 Many visitors feel like they could stay in Wanaka for a lifetime and still not discover everything this part of New Zealand has to offer.
 If you’ve got just a short holiday planned this winter, there are still plenty of fun Wanaka attractions to check out.

 With this list of Wanaka attractions, you’re bound to enjoy this picturesque town and all it has to offer.
 So grab your parka, wool socks, and warmest gloves for a winter adventure of a lifetime.